ytliu8464/CSE291_Project2/README.md

     ```
 ## 2. `loc2def.py`

+This script updates the DEF file by embedding predicted locations for movable cells.
-* Reads a CSV / Numpy text file containing one (x, y) pair for every
+* Reads a CSV / Numpy text file containing (x, y) coordinate pairs for all movable cells.
-movable cells (order must match the order in the DEF’s COMPONENTS
-section).
-* Re-writes the DEF file, replacing each UNPLACED with the predicted locations.
+* Modifies the DEF file, replacing UNPLACED components with the predicted locations.

   * The original `3_2_place_iop.def`